Hospice Care Wherever You Live

 Founded in 1956 by the Dominican Sisters of Hawthorne, Holy Family has been the forerunner in the greater Cleveland area in caring for patients and families facing a terminal illness when life expectancy is measured in months, weeks or days.

-We recognize that their are many overwhelming feelings when facing an advanced illness.
-With Holy Family Hospice, you open the door to a full range of options that are designed to enhance life, to help patients and their families make the most of the days that remain.
+We recognize that there are many overwhelming feelings when facing an advanced illness.
+With Holy Family Hospice, you open the door to a full range of options that are designed to enhance life and help patients and their families make the most of the days that remain.
 Hospice care allows patients and families to focus on the things that matter the most – time with loved ones, sharing conversations with family and friends and empowering patients and their loved ones with choices and a sense of control with each day and every decision.
 Holy Family Hospice brings expert care, peace and comfort to patients and their families, wherever they live while enabling them to live fully, with comfort and dignity, to the end of life.

 Our dedicated staff provides the highest degree of specialized care through a compassionate approach.
 Care is provided at home, whenever possible, providing relief from pain and easing of symptoms.
 We work with patients and families by providing emotional and spiritual support at a time when it is needed most.